JeloydD/calculator/README.md

-# calculator
+# calculator written in Java

 ========================
-BUILD OUTPUT DESCRIPTION
+DESCRIPTION
 ========================

 When you build an Java application project that has a main class, the IDE